thycotic/dsv-puppet/README.md

 If you would like to return the secrets metadata in addition to the secret itself, you can set the `dsv::metadata` property to `true`.
 The default is `false`.

+You can access your returned secret with the `dsv::secret` property.

 > It is **recommended** that you use **Hiera** for configuration.

 ### DSV configuration